coverclock/com-diag-obelisk/README.md

            -P PIN          Use P1 output GPIO PIN (23).
            -S PIN          Use PPS output GPIO PIN (25).
            -T PIN          Use T input GPIO PIN (24).
+           -a              Set time of day when leap second occurs.
            -b              Daemonize into the background.
            -c              Use RTS/CTS for OUTPUT.
            -d              Display debug output.